tompudding/roll20_pf2_helper/Readme.md

 Installation
 ------------
 As it's still in development, PF2 Helper is not available directly from Roll20.
-To use it, you need a Roll20 Plus account, add an API script to your game, and then parse the contents of [pf2_helper.js](https://raw.githubusercontent.com/tompudding/roll20_pf2_helper/master/pf2_helper.js)"pf2_helper.js" into the editor window of Roll20, and hit "Save Script"
+To use it, you need a Roll20 Plus account, add an API script to your game, and then copy-paste the contents of [pf2_helper.js](https://raw.githubusercontent.com/tompudding/roll20_pf2_helper/master/pf2_helper.js) into the editor window of Roll20, and hit "Save Script"

+![Installation example image][https://raw.githubusercontent.com/tompudding/roll20_pf2_helper/master/readme_images/install.jpg "Installation example image"]

 Enemy Parsing
 =============